abu85/ampliseq_ITS/README.md

-# ampliseq_ITS
+# Bioinformatic analysis with [nf-core/ampliseq](https://nf-co.re/ampliseq/2.3.2) pipeline

-### nfcore/ampliseq
+### nfcore/ampliseq pipeline summary

----------- Abu Bakar Siddique, PhD
+---------- Abu Bakar Siddique, PhD, SLUBI, SLU

-## create

-Nextflow and nf-core
-Learning outcomes

-To understand the basic components in a Nextflow run

-To understand the difference between Nextflow and nf-core

-To be able to find relevant nf-core pipelines

 ##### 01. Tmux ------------------------------
 Tmux is a tool that will allow you to start any pipeline or workflow and run it in the background, allowing you to do other stuff during long calculations.
 As an added bonus, it will keep your processes going if you leave the server or your connection is unstable and crashes.
 First you needs to be log in virtual (mycase UPPMAX’s module system), after which you can initiate a new terminal in tmux by following commands: